Updated: Mar 7, 2022

 This kind of non-linear leverage is also used in motorcycles and bicycles with rear suspension.
 It’s employed on linkages to create a progressive response which ensures the damper doesn’t bottom out on larger, high energy compression inputs.

-Similarly to race cars, a weaker response at ride height is favourable for compliance and grip, but the added dimension of rider comfort in these applications places extra emphasis on rider comfort in a wider range of scenarios, so the motivations for progressive systems are double.
+Similarly to race cars, a weaker spring leverage at ride height is favourable for compliance and grip, but the added dimension of frequency response in these applications places extra emphasis on rider comfort, so the motivations for progressive systems are double.

 Here’s a picture of this theory applied to an Enduro mountain bike frame made by Kavenz cycles.